Non-Human Identity Management: A Guide

 Regular Auditing and Monitoring

 Continuous monitoring and regular audits are necessary to detect anomalies and ensure compliance.
-Regular auditing helps maintain visibility into the activities of non-human identities and ensures that any potential security issues are identified and addressed promptly.
+Regular auditing helps maintain visibility into the activities of every non-human identity and ensures that any potential security issues are identified and addressed promptly.

 Use a Complete ASPM Platform

 Utilizing a complete Application Security Posture Management (ASPM) platform can significantly enhance NHIM.
-A complete ASPM platform provides unparalleled visibility into the security posture of non-human identities, enabling proactive risk prioritization, threat mitigation, remediation and ensuring compliance with security policies.
+A complete ASPM platform provides unparalleled visibility into the posture of NHIs, enabling proactive risk prioritization, threat mitigation, remediation and ensuring compliance with policies.

 Importantly, complete ASPM platforms do more than just manage NHIs.
 They unify various security tools and data sources into a single interface, improving security posture from code to cloud.